idlesign/uwsgiconf/README.rst

 * It structures options for various subsystems using classes and methods;
 * It uses docstrings and sane naming to facilitate navigation;
 * It ships some useful presets to reduce boilerplate code;
+* It encourages configuration reuse;
+* It comes with CLI to facilitate configuration.

 *Consider using IDE with autocompletion and docstings support to be more productive with uwsgiconf.*